google/WebFundamentals/src/_langs/en/fundamentals/device-access/stickyness/web-app-manifest.markdown

 When you launch your web app from the homescreen a number of things happen behind the
 scenes:

-1. Chrome needs to launch,
+1. Chrome needs to launch.
 2. The renderer that displays the page needs to start up.
 3. Your site is loaded from the network (or cache like ServiceWorker).

-While this is happening the screen will be white to the user and will look like it has stalled.
+While this is happening the screen will be white and will look like it has stalled.
 This becomes especially apparent if you are loading your web page from the network where frequently many pages take more than 1 or 2 seconds to get any content visible on the homepage.

 To provide a better user experience you can control the color of the screen by adding a `background_color` to your manifest and giving it an HTML color value.
-The color will be used by Chrome the instant the web app is launched and will remain on the screen until the web apps first render.
+The color will be used by Chrome the instant the web app is launched and will remain on the screen until the web app's first render.

 Simply set the following in your manifest.